 Initially training as an engineer, Tracey stumbled into journalism 20 years ago and never managed to find a way out.
 Originally working on architecture and building titles, she later moved into consumer publishing, contributing to a variety of lifestyle titles covering fashion, travel and general luxury, including Home & Life, La Dolce Vita and Palladium.

 A decade ago, Tracey met a watch journalist who became her horological mentor, eventually introducing her to QP magazine on which she became Deputy Editor in 2009.
 Tracey left QP to set up Revolution UK in 2013 and is today Deputy Global Editorial Director of Revolution Press, overseeing editorial content across seven editions of the title.
-Focusing on an audience of connoisseurs with broad interests, Revolution aims to do what has never been done before: to bring the watch magazine out of the specialist journal category and into the realm of the men’s lifestyle market.
+In addition to Revolution, Tracey also contributes watch-related content on a regular basis to The Times, Wall Street Journal and Octane magazine.

 “Being asked to join the Eve’s Watch Awards judging panel was both a pleasure and a privilege.
 The shortlist of watches in every category is proof – if needed – that we are seeing a shift among brands who are now recognising the buying power of the female market.
-In terms of design, mechanics and lifestyle needs the demands of women watch buyers are being addressed across the board – with both mechanical and quartz timepieces.”
+In terms of design, mechanics and lifestyle needs the demands of women watch buyers are being addressed across the board – with both mechanical and quartz timepieces”

 Elizabeth Doerr is the editor-in-chief of QuillAndPad.com, an innovative online magazine for watchmaking and related luxury topics.
 More than twenty-five years in watch publishing began for Elizabeth in 1991, who became well-known in English-speaking countries as senior editor of Wristwatch Annual for 12 years.
 This Germany-based ex-pat with an optimistic American attitude is a sought-after contributor to a variety of magazines, an often-quoted specialist in newspapers, and a frequent member of various watch industry juries and committees.